gregfieler/stock-tracker/README.md

 Rails 6/Ruby 3

+Using devise gem to manage users/sessions
+Using bootstrap for styling

 Heroku app name is gregsstocktracker.  to get build for Heroku to work:
 - gem for sqlite must be moved to dev/test